 Friends, when I write that we need to watch out for deceit, it’s because I have been deceived.
 And like Paul, I can say that God’s grace to me was not without effect.
 One day I’ll share my story with you.
 For today, know that it’s a story of great sin and even greater redemption.
 Fear, inadequacy, and forgiveness.
-And the thought of someone else stumbling in the dark…Oh if I could keep one person from walking the path I did!
+And the thought of someone else stumbling in the dark along that same path… gah!

 When I say that the church needs to take seriously our mission to reconcile the world to God and challenge each other to lives of faith… it’s not because I think we should be out preaching condemnation.
 But that we need to weep over the sin that the church has allowed and even affirmed.
 And in that grief, we love on those living in sin and call them to a life of victory and peace, and offer a hope of life eternal.
 Because how callous to leave them in their sin.

 Like David.
 Like Paul.
 Like any good teammate.
 When you find the right path, you don’t hide it.
 You shine a light on it for those coming behind.
 Many times you even go back and hold their hand to walk it together.